What to Wear to a Standard Office Interview

 And no messy hair!
 Your hair should be neatly styled or tied back.
 Messy hair doesn’t signal that you’re “an organized, precise, and orderly worker!”

 LittlePinkTop hopes that helps and that you get the job!
-If you require more personalizing styling advice, don’t forget to check out the options for that here.
-Or check back next week for more styling ideas.
+Check back next week for more styling ideas.